openel/openel.github.io/openel-arduino/index.md

 47 : #define AUTH "My Blynk Auth Token" // Your Blynk Auth Token
 ```
 3. Verify/Compile and Upload BALA2 sketch to your M5Stack BALA2.
-4. See the document, "[Build your first IoT app in five minutes](https://blynk.io/en/getting-started)" and download and install [Blynk(legacy)](https://play.google.com/store/apps/details?id=cc.blynk) application to youe Android or iPhone..
+4. See the document, "[Build your first IoT app in five minutes](https://blynk.io/en/getting-started)" and download and install [Blynk(legacy)](https://play.google.com/store/apps/details?id=cc.blynk) application to your Android or iPhone.

-5. Set up Joystick Settinngs in your Blynk(legacy) application.
+5. Set up Joystick Settings in your Blynk(legacy) application.
 ```
 OUTPUT
 mode:MERGE